Starting out with the Hybrid Management Tool

 - Source Settings - The name for the On Premises Exchange endpoint.
 No other details are necessary here as the connection is established via the MRS endpoint configured in Hybrid Configuration.

-- Destination Settings - The details of the Office 365 tenant.
+- Destination Settings - The details of the Microsoft 365 tenant.
 For full information on options, see Create New Project, below.

 - Advanced Settings - This controls how the delegates are handled by default.

 3. Discover the Mailboxes

 Before any migration can occur, it is necessary to bring in all of the mailbox information.
 This is done either by the Exchange Agent or by Importing CSV.
 To use the Exchange Agent, download the tool from the Start Discovery flyout in MigrationWiz and install/run it on a server/workstation in an Exchange environment which has the appropriate rights to read the information.
 More in depth information on this agent are found later in this documentation.
 This is then used to send the mailbox data into the MigrationWiz console.
 Discovery options are:

 4. Mailbox Batches

 The batching of mailboxes is handled automatically by the import (discovery) process.
 Mailboxes will be placed inside batches that are named after the OU they were residing in, or by way of the BatchName specified in the CSV file during the import.

 Once the mailboxes are in the system, they can be added to or moved to custom migration batches, which you will set up as part of the migration.
 The Update Existing Mailboxes section in the batching documentation provides more detail on exactly how mailboxes will behave in batches that are either rediscovered or re-imported.

 Once your batches are ready to sync, continue to the next step.